TORONTO METROPOLITAN UNIVERSITY

 3

-Time domain analysis - transient response of 1st and 2nd order systems.
+Time domain analysis (transient response specifications), Transient response of 1st and 2nd order systems.
 Standard second order model.
-Higher order dynamics, dominant poles, reduced order models.
+Higher order dynamics, pole-zero cancellation, dominant poles, reduced order models

 Week 7